afeld/magickly/README.md

 ## Customization

-In addition to the available listed above, custom "shortcuts" can be created to perform arbitrary imagemagick operations.
+In addition to the available parameters listed above, custom "shortcuts" can be created to perform arbitrary imagemagick operations.
 For example, to create a shortcut called `resize_with_blur`:

     # somewhere in your app configuration, i.e. config/initializers/magickly.rb for a Rails 3 app
     Magickly.dragonfly.configure do |c|